Mourning the Heartbreaking Loss of Our Colleague, Mark Ayoub

 As a true Renaissance man, one of Mark’s most notable characteristics was the incredibly full life he lived.
 Mark was our resident travel expert and globetrotter; his most recent trip with his fiancée, Angela, was to Madagascar, where he joyfully sent back photos of himself with lemurs on his head.
 It wasn’t uncommon for Mark to let us know that he’d be shifting his hours to attend a trapeze class, participate in a bake-off, or travel to compete in an international pun competition.
 Mark inspires us all to participate more fully in the journey of life, and while we are heartbroken that he was taken from us too soon, we take some solace in knowing that his short years were fuller than most lifetimes.

 We are a small and tight-knit team, and we are all shocked and numb to have lost Mark.
 We grieve with his loving family.
 We also unanimously agree that Mark’s wish would have been for us to drive forward in our vital work of supporting forward-thinking candidates and causes in 2019, 2020, and beyond.
 Mark was intensely passionate about the world he wanted to see and help create, and we will work tirelessly to achieve his vision for a better American democracy.
 In the meantime, we invite well-wishers to contribute to one of Mark’s favorite causes, Miles4Migrants, using this link.
-We also invite anyone who would like to share fond memories of Mark to do so via this form; responses will be sent to his family.
 While our team will be operating more slowly in these initial days, we are only further inspired to fulfill our mission as Mark would have wanted, and he will remain in our hearts along every step of the way.

 In sadness and loving tribute,